Locally listed buildings

-This is a list of buildings within the borough that we consider to have local historic and architectural value, but that are not statutory listed (recognised by the government as nationally important).
+The local list is a list of buildings within Walsall that we consider to have local historic and architectural value.

 There are currently around 300 properties on the local list.

-If you want to discuss any property on the list, please email us.
+If you want to discuss any property on the list, please contact us.

-- possess special architectural or historic interest (but not currently listed building status)
+- have special architectural or historic interest (but not currently listed building status)

-- have a definite and recognisable architectural interest (including originiality of design and rarity)
+- have a definite and recognisable architectural interest (including originality of design and rarity)